TongshenH/harbinger_assignment/project1_dynamic_trajectory/README .md

 `Python3 backup_traj.py`

 Type your desired steering agnle (deg), press a to turn right, press d to turn left.
+Press any other hotkey to move video frame forward.

 ## Method